danmrc/atom-dynare-language/README.md

 * Blocks for initval, endval, model and shocks
 * Stochastic and deterministic commands have different colors: deterministic commands are in blue
 * Greek letters are highlighted, so one can easy find parameters in an usual model
+* Red background when you forget to end the line with ;